 On completion of an x-ray spectrometry test, the print outs showed what Bennett described as an abnormally high amount of zinc present in the deposits.

-These findings were surprisingly similar to those of the Delphos, Kansas landing incident on November 2, 1971.
+These findings were surprisingly similar to those of the Delphos, KS landing incident on November 2, 1971.

 In that case deposits with a high zinc content were also left by the object involved, and tests showed the presence of hydrocarbon of a type that might be an insecticide solvent or might show up in a diesel fuel.